stat6250-w18/course-questions-wiki/week-01/README.md

 [Course Structure Quiz, Problem 1]
 - Question (ilankham−stat6250): How common it is to abbreviate the word "repository" as "repo"?
+- Answer (kamirneni−stat6250) : It is common but usually depends on one's preferences.

 [Course Structure Quiz, Problem 2]